 As outlined above, metals have to be separated from their oxides.

 For example, iron may need to be separated from iron oxide.
 This process is also called reduction, which is carried out using carbon.
-In this instance, the oxide is reacted with carbon to form the metal required, as well as carbon dioxide.
+In this case, the oxide is reacted with carbon to form the metal required, as well as carbon dioxide.